 For us, operating responsibly is integral to everything we do.
 It supports our commercial strategy, gives stakeholders confidence and reinforces our position as an employer of choice.

-It is the role of governments to provide the public with clear and consistent messages about these risks.
+It is the role of governments to provide the public with clear and consistent messages about the risks of smoking.
 We do not challenge these messages and support reasonable regulation of tobacco products.

 However, we will continue to challenge disproportionate and unnecessary regulation that undermines the principle of adult choice.
 In our view, such regulation is designed to stigmatise smokers.
 We strongly believe that adult smokers should not be treated in this way.